pcpp94/parsing_wrongly_formatted_excels/README.md

-**Automated Data Cleaner for Specific Excel Folder**
+**Automated Data Cleaner for Mixed-Format Excel Folder**
-A targeted tool for managing a specific folder containing numerous Excel files with messy, inconsistent data.
-This repository automates the retrieval of new files, applies custom cleaning functions, and standardizes data formats, providing an efficient solution for maintaining organized, high-quality data in a constantly updated folder.
+A tailored solution for a specific folder containing Excel files with varied and incorrect extensions (.xml, .xlsx, .xls).
+This repository automatically identifies and processes files with inconsistent formats, applies smart cleaning functions, and standardizes data structures, ensuring reliable data extraction and cleanup from a constantly updated folder with mixed file types.